pymupdf/PyMuPDF/docs/annot.rst

    .. method:: set_flags(flags)

       Changes the annotation flags.
-Use the *|* operator to combine several.
+Use the ``|`` operator to combine several.

       :arg int flags: an integer specifying the required flags.

    .. method:: set_colors(colors=None, stroke=None, fill=None)

-      Changes the "stroke" and "fill" colors for supported annotation types.
+      Changes the "stroke" and "fill" colors for supported annotation types -- not all annotations accept both.

       *Changed in version 1.16.9:* Allow colors to be directly set.
 These parameters are used if *colors* is not a dictionary.

       :arg dict colors: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the *colors* property and then modify this dictionary as required.
       :arg sequence stroke: see above.
       :arg sequence fill: see above.

+      *Changed in v1.18.5:* To completely remove a color specification, use an empty sequence like ``[]``.

    .. method:: delete_responses()